plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 After a few months of stagnant growth, [Uku announced](https://plausible.io/blog/february-2020-recap) that he's "been looking for a partner on Plausible since the very beginning of the project.
 I'm super happy I've found someone whose values are very much aligned with the spirit of what I'm trying to accomplish".

-This other person was [me](https://twitter.com/markosaric).
+This other person was [me](https://twitter.com/markosaric) and I'm a marketer.
 Uku cold-emailed me after reading a blog post I published about [how to degoogle a website](https://markosaric.com/degoogleify/).
 I thought he built a great product with great potential in a market I was familiar with, so I was up for the challenge.

 Running, developing and growing a startup in a competitive market such as web analytics is not easy.
 Uku could now focus entirely on the design and development of the product, while I could take care of the marketing, community management and customer support.